 To hide an email address for someone you copy, you can “blind copy” them with the Bcc field in Mail.
 This may be old news to many of you out there, but completely new if you don’t send emails often or have never used the feature.
 This tutorial is for those new to Bcc.

-Open the Mail app on your iPhone or iPad, compose your email, and then follow these steps to blind copy another person.
+- Open the Mail app on your iPhone or iPad and compose your email.

-2) You’ll now see Bcc field (blind copy) in your email below the Cc field (copy).
+3) You’ll now see the Bcc field (blind copy) in your email below the Cc field (copy).
 Either enter the email address of the person you want to add or click the blue plus sign to select one of your contacts.

 Click to send your email when you finish.

 You’ll notice then whenever you compose a new email moving forward, that Bcc field will display.
-To remove it, just follow the Step 1 above and deselect it from the menu bar.
+To remove it, just follow Step 2 above and deselect it from the menu bar.

 A note on responses